Adham-Hisham/TryHackMe-Openvpn-Connection-problem/README.md

 ## downlaod the config file from TryHackMe
 go to [TryHackMe](https://tryhackme.com/)
 ## after downloading the config file
-now we are going to connect to it using the same way
+open a different terminal don't close the first one yet now we are going to connect to it using the same way

     openvpn filename.ovpn